NetDevPack/Security.Jwt/README.md

 In most cases we are using Jwt to share between our API's.
 To accomplish it you have an Identity API, who emits a token.
 At other side a API who consumes the token.
 Right?
 Peace of cake 🎂

 ### Identity API (Who emits the token)
-Install `NetDevPack.Security.JwtSigningCredentials.AspNetCore` in your API that emit JWT Tokens.
+Install `NetDevPack.Security.Jwt.AspNetCore` in your API that emit JWT Tokens.
 Change your Startup.cs:

 ```csharp
 public void Configure(IApplicationBuilder app)